alexey-detr/auzy/README.md

 ### Logout

-To logout and destroy current session you just have to call `destroy()` method
+To logout and destroy current session you have to call `destroy()` method

 ```js
 async (req, res, next) => {